Dr. Dennie Palmer Wolf | Principal Researcher

 Find or buy Silas Munro’s W.E.B.
 Du Bois’ Data Portraits: Visualizing Black America.
 Set aside a whole day(s) to explore one of the earliest (1900), most imaginative, and searing visualizations of the ways in which racism structures daily living and opportunity.”

-In cities as varied as Boston, Chicago, Dallas, and Portland, OR, Wolf has helped a number of city-wide and regional consortia build coordinated systems that support critical and creative learning for young people in and out of school time.
+In cities as varied as Boston, Chicago, Dallas, and Portland, OR, Wolf has helped a number of city-wide and regional consortia build coordinated systems.
+These support critical and creative learning for young people in and out of school time.
 Based on this work, Wolf conducted a strategic review of all aspects of arts education for the National Endowment for the Arts.
 She was a three-term appointee to the National Assessment Governing Board, the federal agency that measures student learning nationally.
-Her work has been supported by the National Endowment for Arts, the US Department of Education, the Buck, Arnold, Carnegie, Mellon, Spencer, and William and Flora Hewlett Foundation Penn Foundations, and has appeared in numerous peer-reviewed journals and books.
+Her work has been supported by the National Endowment for Arts, the US Department of Education, the Buck, Arnold, Carnegie, Mellon, Spencer, and William and Flora Hewlett Foundation Penn Foundations.
+Additionally, she has appeared in numerous peer-reviewed journals and books.

-Wolf recently launched a specialty newsletter “Amplifying Creative Opportunities” which explores inclusive practices—from lullabies with young families to end-of-life art-making, conducted in collaborative and expansive ways.
+Wolf recently launched a specialty newsletter “Amplifying Creative Opportunities.”
+It explores inclusive practices—from lullabies with young families to end-of-life art-making.
 A recent contribution to our flagship newsletter “On Our Minds” discusses creating equitable pathways in the arts.

 Dennie can be reached directly via email.